Permission Capabilities and Templates

-Projects only have two capabilities and two templates.
-Prior to 2020.1, Project Leader was treated as a permission capability rather than a setting.
-For more information about project leaders and how to assign them in 2020.1 and later, see Project administration.
+Projects have only two capabilities and two templates.
+For more information about project leaders and how to assign them, see Project administration.

-View allows a user to see the project.
+View lets a user see the project.
 If a user hasn’t been granted the view capability, the project won’t be visible to them.
 Granting the view capability for a project does not mean a user can see any content in the project, just the existence of the project itself.

-Publish allows a user to publish content to the project from Tableau Desktop or Tableau Prep Builder.
+Publish lets a user publish content to the project from Tableau Desktop or Tableau Prep Builder.
 The publish capability is also required to move content into the project or save content to the project from web authoring.
-Prior to 2020.1, this capability was called Save.

-View allows a user to see the workbook or view.
+View lets a user see the workbook or view.
 If a user hasn’t been granted the view capability, the workbook won’t be visible to them.

-Filter allows a user to interact with filters in the view, including keep only and exclude filters.
+Filter lets a user interact with filters in the view, including keep-only and exclude filters.
 Users lacking this capability won’t see filter controls in the view.

-View Comments allows a user to view the comments associated with the views in a workbook.
+View Comments lets a user view the comments associated with the views in a workbook.

-Add Comments allows a user to add comments to views in a workbook.
+Add Comments lets a user add comments to views in a workbook.

-Download Image/PDF allows a user to download each view as a PNG, PDF or PowerPoint.
+Download Image/PDF lets a user download each view as a PNG, PDF or PowerPoint.

-Download Summary Data allows a user to view the aggregated data in a view, or in the marks they’ve selected, and download that data (as a CSV).
+Download Summary Data lets a user view the aggregated data in a view, or in the marks they’ve selected, and download that data (as a CSV).

-Download Full Data allows a user to view the underlying data in a view, or in the marks they’ve selected, and download that data (as a CSV).
+Download Full Data lets a user view the underlying data in a view, or in the marks they’ve selected, and download that data (as a CSV).

-Web Edit allows a user to edit the view in a browser-based authoring environment.
+Web Edit lets a user edit the view in a browser-based authoring environment.

-- Note: Creating new content in the browser or saving views from the web edit interface requires a specific combination of capabilities.
+- Note that creating new content in the browser or saving views from the web edit interface requires a specific combination of capabilities.
 For more information, see Web Editing and Web Authoring.

 - The Web Editing feature must also be enabled for the entire site or even users with this capability allowed won’t be able to web edit.
 For more information, see Set a Site's Web Authoring Access(Link opens in a new window).